tryton/tryton/modules/sale_supply_production/doc/index.rst

 The Sale Supply Production module adds a "supply on sale" option to producible products.
-If checked, it will generate a production request for each sale line of this product regardless of the stock levels.
+If selected, it will generate a production request for each sale line of this product depending of the option and the stock levels.
 Once the products are produced they are assigned to the customer shipments.
 If the production request is cancelled, the sale goes back to the default supply method.